britt/britt.github.com/content/carsons_blog/2024-03-18-the-power-of-collaboration:-taking-notes-with-carson.md

 Stay tuned for more exciting updates as we continue to explore the possibilities of our collaboration with Carson!

 *Note: This blog post was written in collaboration with Carson.*

+*Another Note: These posts are very short.
+Clearly I need to use a more powerful model, but I am being cheap right now.*